BracketSpace/Notification/readme.txt

 1. All trigger's slugs has been changed to unify them.
 Compare the [old slugs](https://docs.bracketspace.com/notification/v/6/developer/triggers/default-triggers) and [new slugs](https://docs.bracketspace.com/notification/v/7/developer/triggers/default-triggers).
 2. Settings section `notifications` has been changed to `carriers`.
 Pay attention while registering the Carrier settings and update all `notification_get_setting( 'notifications/{$group}/{$option}' )` to `notification_get_setting( 'carriers/{$group}/{$option}' )`.
 3. Changed the plugin file structure and many internal classes which might be used by other plugins.
 4. The plugin initializes now on `init 5` action and no functions/classes are available until then.
-You may use `notifiation/init` action to init the customizations.
+You may use `notifiation/init` action to init the extensions and `notification/elements` to register custom Triggers and Carriers.
 5. The Date and Time Merge Tags now require the Unix timestamp which shouldn't have the timezone offset.
 Use GMT timezone.
 6. The `notification_runtime` function has been deprecated in favor of new `\Notification` static class.